MINDSET-SUDO/opp/reminder.md

 unified modelling language(uml) accelerated the change to system analysis and design

-**system analyst** analyses the business situation identify opportunity for improvement and designs the system. challenges the way the current organisaton works
+**system analyst** analyses the business situation identify opportunity for improvement and designs the system. challenges the way the current organization works

 **objective for a system analyst** to create value for the organisation hence increasing profits